labeattie/testpreviewsite/_posts/2022-03-28-drilled-shaft-column-phi-download.md

 categories: engineering
 ---

 In this third and final article of the first engineering deep dive, we're going to wrap up calculating PM capacities for columns and drilled shafts.
 We will discuss and demonstrate how to apply phi factors to change our capacity curve from a nominal one to a factored one we can use.
 We will compare the final results to those from an established piece of existing software (SpColumn).
-Finally, an Excel sheet is available for download that uses the information we developed in these articles to give capacity curves.
+Finally, an Excel sheet is available for download that uses the information we developed in these articles to generate capacity curves.